- 1. Opportunity to boost super balance

 4. Contributions not subject to the $1.6 million Total Superannuation Balance restriction

-Since 1 July 2017, an individual cannot make non-concessional (after-tax) contributions to a super account if they have a Total Superannuation Balance of $1.6 million or more.
-Individuals who have maxed out their opportunity to make non-concessional contributions to a super account, will still be able to make a downsizing contribution, as these contributions are exempt from the new $1.6 million Total Superannuation Balance limit that restricts you from further non-concessional contributions (from 1 July 2017).
+Since 1 July 2017, an individual cannot make non-concessional (after-tax) contributions to a super account if they have a Total Superannuation Balance of $1.6 million or more (and the same $1.6 million limit applies for the 2018/2019 year).
+Individuals who have maxed out their opportunity to make non-concessional contributions to a super account, can still make a downsizing contribution, as these contributions are exempt from the new $1.6 million Total Superannuation Balance limit that restricts you from further non-concessional contributions.
 (For more information about your Total Superannuation Balance, see SuperGuide articles Total Superannuation Balance: 7 reasons why your TSB matters and Super contributions: Bring-forward rule and your Total Superannuation Balance.)

-Tip: The exemption applicable for downsizing contributions means that anyone who has more than $1.6 million in super (in both accumulation and pension phase), can make a downsizing contribution from 1 July 2018.
+Tip: Since 1 July 2018, the exemption applicable for downsizing contributions means that anyone who has more than $1.6 million in super (in both accumulation and pension phase), can make a downsizing contribution.

 5. No requirement to buy a new home